DriesDD/python-workshop/readme.md

 If you don't have an IDE (Integrated development environment, a coding application) I would recommend downloading VSCode which is free and works on every platform.
 It has many extensions, install the Python extension.

-Choose an exercise from one of the folders or make up your own.
+Choose an exercise from the folder or make up your own.
 The most important thing is to produce some unique code that is yours.

 ![Kung Fury is a masterpiece of modern cinema.](https://media.giphy.com/media/LcfBYS8BKhCvK/giphy.gif)